 Animal ingredients and testing in vaccines

 Both mRNA vaccines, the Pfizer/Biontech and Moderna vaccines, contain fetal bovine serum (FBS) to culture cell lines used in production of the vaccines and use animal testing, as required by regulatory agencies, for early stages (preclinical) of vaccines development.
 Some of the vaccine candidates use shark derived squalene as an adjuvant (to increase the immune response to a vaccine).
-No doubt there is animal suffering in these steps of vaccine development and ideally we would have alternatives.
-A supplier of FBS acknowledges that alternatives should be developed but so far are not adequate
+The blood of horseshoe crabs is used to test for contamination.
+Animal testing was conducted, though side by side with human experimentation of the early COVID-19 vaccines.
+No doubt there is animal suffering in these steps of vaccine development and production.
+Ideally, we would have alternatives.
+A supplier of FBS acknowledges that alternatives should be developed but so far are not adequate.

 However, COVID19 vaccines are not unique.
 Many vaccines have animal components as medium nutrients and some as stabilizers or protein purifiers.http://www.vaccinesafety.edu/components-Excipients.htm